 There are only a few different ways to get into a trendy NYC restaurant.
 You can stay up all night waiting for a reservation, you can open your own place and hope it gets cool, or you can show up to one of them, put your name in, then slowly adjust to your new life in walk-in purgatory.
 And if none of those strategies sound appealing, here’s a fourth: go to a place on this list.

-These restaurants are all trendy in the sense that they all have great food and a fun atmosphere, and the majority of them are somewhat new.
+These restaurants are all trendy in the sense that they have great food and a fun atmosphere, and the majority of them are somewhat new.
 They’re perfect for dates you forgot to plan or dinners with any friends you want to impress, and they all seem like they’re very hard to get into.
 But they aren’t.
 And that’s exactly why they’re on this guide.

 At Una Pizza Napoletana, you can get a Neapolitan pizza that’s fairly close to ideal.
 The only catch is that it will cost $25, and there aren’t many options beyond your basic margherita.
 But if you want a sit-down pizza dinner with a date or someone who doesn’t really enjoy loud restaurants, it’s perfect.
 The space is large and minimalist (like something you’d find attached to a Nordic museum), and there are small plates and excellent desserts from the people behind Wildair.
 Start with the beef crudo, and you’ll wonder why this place isn’t harder to get into.

-Walk down a nice side street Paris, and you’ll probably find a restaurant like Mimi.
+Walk down a nice side street in Paris, and you’ll probably find a restaurant like Mimi.
 This is a little spot in Greenwich Village, and it feels like the sort of place where French teens would choose to chain smoke and say mean things about you in a language that you can’t understand.
 The crowd is a little bit older than that, however, and this place is perfect for any important date you forgot to plan.
 They serve somewhat fancy and inventive French food, but they don’t really make a big deal out of it.
 We also like the fact that the servers wear t-shirts, the tiny space stays fun and lively, and they let you pour your own rum over your rum cake.

 Llama Inn is always busy, but it’s never impossible to get a table here.
 Maybe that’s because it’s a somewhat large space (with big windows and modern furniture) or maybe it’s because people don’t like eating so close to the BQE.
 Either way, you should get some food here the next time you need a fun, last-minute spot in Williamsburg.
 The food is Peruvian-inspired, with everything from beef heart to ceviche to a quinoa salad with bacon and banana.
 It’s unlike anything else in the city, and there’s even a little rooftop for outdoor seating.